Terian93/ResistorCalculator/README.md

 ### Feature that can be added:
 - [x] Page offline support
-- [ ] Loading animation that hides page when it loads
+- [x] Loading animation that hides main tag when it loads
 - [ ] Saved resistors list
     - [ ] Export resistors list
     - [ ] Import resistors list